 There is no given or specific amount of time needed to awaken your chakras and then use them any way you see fit.
 It might take a few days or a few weeks depending on your motivation, perseverance, and regular practice.

-The awakening and stimulation of your chakras will get easier and easier through regular practice.
+The awakening and stimulation of your chakras will get easier and easier through regular practice, giving a purpose to the chakra healing journey that will help you on a daily basis.
 Once you have mastered the various techniques, it will not be hard for you to use these ceremonials meant to use your chakras at will and on a regular basis.